 Get RECIPE TIPS in the post above, nutrition info + recipe notes below!

 Click on the times in the instructions below to start a kitchen timer while you cook.

 - Blend all ingredients in a blender or food processor, or in a bowl using a hand mixer, until smooth.

 Heat a greased pan over medium heat on the stove.
 Swirl 1/4 cup (60 mL) of the batter on the pan to make a thin crêpe.
 Cook for about 1-2 minutes, until bubbles start to form at the edges, then flip.
 Cook about 1 minute on the other side, until golden.
 Repeat with remaining batter.

 Serving size: 1 crepe

 Video Showing How To Make Cream Cheese Pancakes:

-Click or tap on the image below to play the video.
-It's the easiest way to learn how to make Cream Cheese Pancakes!
+Don't miss the VIDEO above - it's the easiest way to learn how to make Cream Cheese Pancakes!